Inverse Optimal Control from Incomplete Trajectory Observations: Introduction

 \section{Introduction}

-Inverse optimal control (IOC), also known as inverse~reinforcement learning (IRL), addresses the problem of inferring a reward function that explains observed system behaviors of the corresponding optimal control policy \citep{ng2000algorithms}.
-Based on IOC, observations of expert demonstrations can be succinctly characterized and transferred to robots and other mechanisms \citep{abbeel2010autonomous,kolter2008hierarchical}.
-Successful applications are broad, such as apprenticeship learning \citep{calinon2010learning,zucker2011optimization}, humanoid robot control \citep{krstic1999inverse}, autonomous driving \citep{kuderer2015learning}, human-robot cooperation \citep{mainprice2015predicting,mainprice2016goal}, etc.
+Inverse optimal control (IOC), also known as inverse reinforcement learning, solves a problem of {finding an objective (e.g., cost or reward) function to explain behavioral observations of an optimal control system} \citep{kalman1964linear,ng2000algorithms}.
+Successful applications {of IOC techniques} are broad, including imitation learning \citep{abbeel2010autonomous,kolter2008hierarchical}, where a learner mimics an expert by inferring an objective function from the expert's demonstrations, autonomous driving \citep{kuderer2015learning}, where human driving preference is learned and transferred to a vehicle controller, human-robot shared systems \citep{mainprice2015predicting,mainprice2016goal}, where the intentionality of a human partner is estimated to enable motion prediction and smooth coordination, and human motion analysis \citep{jin2019inverse,lin2016human}, where principles of human motor control are investigated.

-The most common method in IOC is to formulate the cost function of observed trajectories as a linear combination of relevant features (or basis functions) with unknown weights \citep{abbeel2004apprenticeship,ratliff2006maximum,ziebart2008maximum}.
-While varying techniques have been developed to recover the feature weights from complete observations of trajectories, utilizing incomplete observations for the recovery has been rarely explored.
-An approach capable of recovering cost functions from incomplete observations will be beneficial for three reasons: first, complete observations of the trajectory may not be available; second, computational cost of utilizing existing IOC methods considering complete trajectories may be large; and third, IOC from incomplete observations may be useful for online identification of cost functions.
+The most common strategy used in IOC is to parametrize an unknown objective function as a weighted sum of relevant features (or basis functions) with unknown weights \citep{ng2000algorithms,abbeel2004apprenticeship,ratliff2006maximum,ziebart2008maximum,mombaur2010human,englert2017inverse}.
+Different approaches have been developed to estimate the weights of the features given a \emph{full observation} of the system's optimal trajectory over a complete motion horizon.
+These methods cannot deal with the case when only \emph{incomplete trajectory observations} are available, that is, only a portion/segment of the system's trajectory within a small time interval of the horizon is available.
+A method capable of learning objective functions from incomplete trajectory data will be beneficial for multiple reasons: first, a full observation of the system's trajectory over a complete time horizon may not be accessible due to limited sensing capabilities, sensor failures, occlusions, etc; second, the computational cost of existing IOC techniques based on full trajectory data may be large; and third, learning objective functions from incomplete trajectory observations may help to address some other challenging problems such as learning time-varying objective functions \citep{jin2019inverse}, online motion prediction \citep{perez2015fast}, and learning from human corrections \citep{bajcsy2018learning}.
+Under these motivations, this article aims to develop a technique to enable learning an objective function only from incomplete trajectory observations.

-This article considers the inverse optimal control problem where we are given incomplete observations of an optimal trajectory.
-We establish a methodology for using incomplete observations of the trajectory to recover the weights of given candidate features.